 Readily distinguished by its 4 scutellar bristles and the black spot near the base of the underside of each tarsal segment (examine carefully from behind).
 Body black, heavily grey dusted with the black ground colour shining through only on the sides of the thoracic dorsum and towards the base of the abdominal tergites.
 Femora black.
 Tibia and tarsi yellow.
 Front of the frons, sides of the face and mouth margin yellow.
 Frons heavily whitish-grey dusted, contrasting with the black orbits.
 Palps black.
-Wing length: $3 \cdot 5.6 - 6.1 - 6.6 \text{ mm } (9)$; $9 \cdot 5.4 - 6.0 - 6.6 \text{ mm } (7)$.
+Wing length: \bigcirc 5.6 - 6.1 - 6.6 mm (19); \bigcirc 5.5 - 6.2 - 6.7 mm (10).

 Very similar to the rare C. aemula - see the discussion under that species.
 This is a large and common black species which can be found in damp places, usually being swept from long vegetation in marshy situations.
+It has been recorded from 125 hectads in total and from 94 since 1990.
+Distribution map.